drbrounsuga/batchmeta/README.md

 The user should select an index csv file that contains case sensitive columns and values for the metada that should be updated (e.g., Title, Description, Creator, ExpirationDate)

-If the field contains a `:` then it's treated as an array
+If the field contains a `:` then it's treated as an array.
+There are two formats:

-- Tags: "One", Tags: "Two", Tags: "Three" => Tags["One", "Two", "Three"]
+- Tags:ROBOTS: "FOLLOW", Tags:FOO: "BAR" => Tags['ROBOTS:FOLLOW', 'FOO:BAR']
-- Tags:ROBOTS: "FOLLOW" => Tags['ROBOTS:FOLLOW']
+- Tags::1: "ROBOTS:FOLLOW", Tags::2: "FOO:BAR" => Tags['ROBOTS:FOLLOW', 'FOO:BAR']

 The only column that is required is a `Path` column which should contain a relative path to a PDF file from the index csv.
 A template can be generated from the File menu.